JamesClonk/goplay/README.md

 *Copyright 2010  The "GoNow" Authors*.
 See file AUTHORS and CONTRIBUTORS.
-Unless otherwise noted, the source files are distributed under the *BSD 2-Clause License* found in the LICENSE file.
+Unless otherwise noted, the source files are distributed under the *Apache License, version 2.0* found in the LICENSE file.

 * * *